Now in beta

 Agent runs in a sandbox

-When a trigger fires, Caret spins up an isolated execution environment, clones your repo, and runs the agent with full tool access.
+When the schedule fires, Caret spins up an isolated execution environment, clones your repo, and runs the agent with repo access.

 Trigger fired: cron (Mon 09:00)